Google Drive is a file storage platform that enables you to store, share and collaborate on files and folders.

 From within files on Google Drive, you can set custom Sharing permissions also.
 You can have a list of people who you may want to allow edit access specifically.
 This can be done at a file level or folder level on Google Drive to allow you to really customize your sharing permissions.

-Note: No matter what setting you choose, the Site owner will be able to make changes to linked files always.
-While impersonating users as the site owner, you will still be able to make changes to linked files also even though the end user may not have permission to edit the file.
+Note: Regardless of the setting you choose, the site owner will always be able to make changes to linked files.
+As the site owner, you can also make changes to linked files while impersonating a user even though that user may not have permission to edit the file.

-For more information, see: Enabling Google Drive integration on your site
+For more information, see: Enabling the Google Drive Integration on Your Site